remrc/Reaction-Wheel-Unicycle/README.md

 I use the Simple FOC library to control the BLDC motors.

-Balancing controllers can be tunning remotely over bluetooth.
+Balancing controllers can be tuned remotely over bluetooth.

 Example (change K1Y):